 Continue adding glue mixture and paper cutouts until the entire glass piece is covered, overlapping the cutouts to create a pleasing appearance.
 Allow your piece of glass to dry completely before moving onto the next step.

 Add beads, feathers, ribbons, buttons, and trim with a hot glue gun, if desired.
-This works best on small decorative items like Behrenberg Glass Co. picture frames or paperweights.
+This works best on decorative items like Behrenberg Glass Co. clocks, ornaments and paperweights.
 Allow your piece of glass to dry completely before the next step.

 Once your Behrenberg Glass Co. piece is completely dry, apply a coat (or two or three) of spray acrylic sealant to give it a shiny finish.
 After the sealant is completely dry, you will have the perfect piece to add to your collection.